-Fjords.com and isfjorden.com are not a guide or a travel planner, and the information on the pages should not be used accordingly.
-Marked and mentioned routes are not accurate and will also often change for various reasons, always look for updated information.
+This website is not a guide or travel planner, and information on this website must not be used accordingly.
+Marked and described routes may be inaccurate and subject to change for various reasons, so it is important to check for updated information from official information sources.

 Important general information about trips: The trips (hiking, biking, kayaking, skiing and other adventures) described on this website are trips that I myself have experienced, and the descriptions are accordingly.
 The trips that I have written about are not suitable for everyone, it is important to consider this if you plan to go on any of these trips.
 Important things that you must consider before you go on these trips are age, your own physical shape, experience and skills in what you are going to do, how locally known you are and how well you know the area you are going to explore, knowledge of and experience with the use of maps and compass, food and drink, clothes, shoes and equipment, the danger of floods, landslides, rock- and snow avalanches, season, ice- and snow conditions, temperature and weather.
 Always make your own evaluation.
 Adapt your own risk to your own skills and by choosing where, when and how you travel.

 NOTE – It happens that the storms are so violent in the fjords and on the Western Coast that the waves strikes far above land.
 When the storm is at its worst and the large waves strikes land, you need to be careful and keep safe distance to the water!
 Remember that bare rock face are often very slippery.
 Remember that approximately every seventh wave is extra big and high!
 This can vary from place to place, some places the frequency is somewhat lower or higher.
 It is important to take precautions for this.

 NOTE – It is recommended to use guide on the trips and adventures described on this website.